 GPS Coordinates: 20.9148,-156.392344

-Facilities: Showers, Bathroom, Lifeguards within reach.
+Facilities: Showers, Bathroom, Lifeguards (out of sight but within reach)

 View Baldwin Cove in a larger map